Please click on the link below for a simple summary of instructions on:

 Note: Over the weeks right after this first meeting, once they have made their callbacks and set the adoration schedule, the head coordinator/division leaders will need to make 24 different copies of Hourly Captains Weekly Chart on page 14.
 Then 1 will be given to each of the 24 Hourly Captains listing their adorers scheduled for each day of the week.
 The adorers in each hourly captain’s team will also each need to have this information in case they need to trade their hour with another adorer one week.

-We bring at least 4 pencils to the meeting, for the four time divisions so can everyone sign up to be one of the 24 Hourly Captains.
+We bring at least 4 pencils to the meeting, for the four time divisions, so that all can sign up to be one of the 24 Hourly Captains.
 Those who signed up to help coordinate and cannot attend this meeting will be assigned by the Head Coordinator to be Hourly Captains for the remaining hours.

 2.)
 Division Leader Schedules (1-2 copies)